Information for Applying to High School Options

 When will I know if my child has been offered a magnet/choice seat?

-Families will receive notification of magnet/choice seat offers by April 2021.
+Families will receive notification of High School magnet/choice seat offers by April 8, 2022.
 Notifications will be communicated by email or text according to the notification method selected when families set up their account.
-Families must accept or decline offers by May 2021.
+Families must accept or decline offers by April 22, 2022.